ahmed-mans/GTSRB-Traffic-sign-classification/README.md

 Tensorflow version : *2.17.1*

 # Code
-The CNN model can be found in the ccc file
+The CNN model can be found in the  file
-The entire notebook can be found the ccc. file
+The entire notebook can be found the *gtsrb_classification.ipynb* file